About SFM Foundation

 Dave is one of the co-founders of the SFM Foundation and previously served as President.
 He currently serves as Senior Vice President and Chief Information Officer for SFM Mutual Insurance Company, a workers’ compensation insurer organization headquartered in Bloomington, and Minnesota’s largest writer of workers’ compensation insurance.

-Dave earned a bachelor’s degree in computer science from Metropolitan State University, St. Paul, MN.
+He earned a bachelor’s degree in computer science from Metropolitan State University, St. Paul, MN.
 He is a member of the Minnesota Insurance Federation Information Technology Committee, CIO Committee Member and Mentorship Program Mentor of Think IT, United Way Emerging Leaders, and is a former Big Brother with Big Brothers Big Sisters.

 Patricia Johnson, Treasurer